About OCHIN and OCHIN Data

 Contributing health systems are outpatient community-based health centers (CHCs), which deliver comprehensive, culturally responsive, high-quality primary care health care services for communities most impacted by health disparities.
 This includes individuals and families experiencing poverty, houselessness, migrant agricultural workers and veterans2.
 CHCs often provide on-site services such as dental, pharmacy, mental health, substance abuse treatment, and social work regardless of patients’ ability to pay.

-1OCHIN leads and is the largest data contributor of the ADVANCE Clinical Research Network (CRN), a member of PCORnet. (https://advancecollaborative.org/)
+1OCHIN leads and is the largest data contributor of the ADVANCE Clinical Research Network (CRN), a member of PCORnet®.
+The OCHIN RDW is an ADVANCE-supported product which has been developed with funding from the Patient-Centered Outcomes Research Institute® (PCORI®) (https://advancecollaborative.org/)

 2https://bphc.hrsa.gov/about-health-centers/what-health-center

 Explore the OCHIN Community Health Equity Database through Cohort Discovery, a web-based software tool for obtaining counts of patients matching user-specified inclusion/exclusion criteria.
 To gain access to Cohort Discovery, AIM-AHEAD program applicants must have completed and be up to date with standard training in Human Subjects Research and Responsible Conduct of Research.
-Access will be granted within 3 – 7 business days after the requester provides an appropriate public IP address for the network from which the requester will access Cohort Discovery
+Access will be granted within 3 – 7 business days.

 Overall Inclusion of Source Database